Curriculum

 1. For Students

-A well-designed curriculum provides students with clarity, structure, and meaningful learning opportunities.
+A well-designed school curriculum provides students with clarity, structure, and meaningful learning opportunities.
 It ensures they progress in a logical, skill-oriented way, building knowledge step by step rather than in isolation.

 Key benefits of curriculum for students include: